mz2/BookmarkStorage/README.md

 #### USAGE

-Adapting from a test included in the test suite for the framework, here's how you can use Carpaccio:
+Adapting from a test included in the test suite for the framework, here's how you can use BookmarkStorage:

 1. Construct a `BookmarkStore`: